WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

 For online courses, WordPress.org continues to give the ultimate flexibility and stability.
 This is because WordPress.org offers maximum flexibility for selecting and installing themes, page builders, and plugins.

-For this reason (and because we believe in transparency), we recommend building your course website using your own hosting provider and a free WordPress.org software installation.
+For this reason we recommend building your course website using your own hosting provider and a free WordPress.org software installation.

 That is the beauty of WordPress.org.
 You have total control to create awesome online courses any way you’d like.